Testing Autodesk Lab’s latest ‘CAD in the Cloud’ solution – Project Quickshare

 The emphasis here is quick.
-Just navigate to the Project Quickshare site and hit ‘Upload‘.
+Just navigate to the Project Freewheel and hit ‘Upload‘.
 Your DWF will be uploaded to the Project Quickshare site in double quick time.
 You can either view your DWF file directly on the Qucikshare site, or copy the embed code to share it via your own site.

 Note: The share links are stored as cookies in your browser, so you may not see your uploaded files if you navigate to Quickshare from another computer.

 Autodesk have given no guarantees on how long your content will be available for after you have uploaded it.
 Your DWF’s could be deleted at any time.
 If you are looking for something more permanent, look into Project Nitrous.

 Quickshare uses the latest in Internet technology, so you will need one of the following Browsers to view DWF’s on the Quickshare site, or in the Embedded file below:

 - Internet Explorer 9 and Higher

 - Safari 5 and Higher

 [Edit 23.08.2012] The embedded project Quickshare file has been removed.
 Project Freewheel to find out why.

 The Project Quickshare Viewer is responsive and easy to use.

 The quality of the 3D DWF files is far higher than the old Freewheel DWF viewer and it is a pleasure to navigate.